Home

 The patent drawing of the Numerateur of Troncet.

 The devices of Troncet are typical of the small, usually hand-held, stylus-driven adding machines.
 They are often known as crook or cane adders, because of the shape of the input slots.
-The operator moved a stylus up or down the slot spaces to add or subtract the digit in.
+The operator moved a stylus up or down the slot spaces to add or subtract the digit.
 If there was not enough space to move places, the stylus was forced to go over the hook and effect a carry to the next digit.

 The next three patents are for different versions of the Arithmographe (see the patent drawing of the third version from 1889).